|Learn about the Strategic Prevention Framework model for preventing substance use and addressing other community issues.

 Trying to limit the availability of drugs, for instance, is not just a matter of changing enforcement and/or attitudes in your community.
 Drugs may be equally available in the next community or neighborhood, or through sources other than those you crack down on.
 Furthermore, the new sources may be more dangerous to users than the old, both in terms of the drugs they offer and in their potential for violence.
 You might be able to rid your own neighborhood or community of drugs, but that doesn’t mean you’ve eliminated, or even reduced, their availability.

 - Research and choose an evidence-based approach that can be used with the risk and protective factors you’ve settled on.
-Evidence-based programs are those that have been formally studied using carefully-structured research designs, and have been found to be effective in preventing substance abuse with the populations they served.
+Evidence-based programs are those that have been formally studied using carefully-structured research designs, and have been found to be effective in preventing substance use with the populations they served.
 Some may have been tested and found to work in different circumstances and with different groups; others may be specific to a given population or situation – a program targeting rural elders, for instance, or one aimed at urban teens.
-For more, see Choosing and Adapting Community Interventions.

 Programs you find may also take different forms.
 We’ve already discussed universal (aimed at the whole community), selective (aimed at a particular at-risk population), and indicated (aimed at identified at-risk or substance-involved individuals) programs.
 Another way to look at programs is as either individual or environmental.